Colonka/math.h/README.md

 ## Documentation

-To open library documentation run command `make docs` in terminal being in math.h/src folder.
+To open library documentation run command `make dvi` in terminal being in math.h/src folder.

 ### Overview of some "math.h" functions